 We actively make the case for greater freedom of information in Canada through targeted initiatives such as Right to Know Week, and ongoing dialogue with Canadians, Parliament and federal institutions.

-The Office has 82 full-time employees.
-It is divided into four main branches.
+We have 106 full-time employees.
+It is divided into four main branches:

 The Complaints Resolution and Compliance Branch carries out investigations and dispute resolution efforts to resolve complaints.